JonmarCorpuz/knowledgeDump/Kubernetes/Objects/ServiceAccounts/README.md

 # Service Account Overview

-* A default service account is automatically created for each namespace within a cluster
+* A service account named default is automatically created for each namespace within a cluster (This default service account and its token are automatically mounted to that pod as a volume mount )
 * A service account automatically generates a token that's stored as a secrets object that's automatically linked to the service account
+* Can't be modified when being used by a Kubernetes resource

 <br>